nikolajo/ci-push/README.md

 - Then install and configure the Jenkins CI plugin as described in the CI/Jenkins folder.

 If you can't find your VCS or CI on your desired platform, please contribute and create the appropriate triggers/hooks and/or plugins, so others can benefit.
-See below in the DEVELOPING CI-PUSH section.
+See below in the DEVELOPING ci-push section.

 <b>VCS</b><br/>
 All the available hooks and triggers can be found in the VCS folder.
 They are subdivided by VCS system and platform.